U-Cut Christmas Tree Farms in Sebastopol

 Reindeer Ridge Christmas Tree Farm

-The gift shop offered a wide variety of ornaments, crafts, and Christmas decorations.
+The gift shop offered a wide variety of ornaments, crafts, wreaths, garlands, and Christmas decorations.
 The snack bar served up popcorn, hot cider, coffee, and hot dogs, and bratwurst from the grill outside.
 You can also play foosball if you want.

 Frosty Mountain Tree Farm